Billy Greer

-Billy Greer (born January 26, 1952) is an American musician, singer and songwriter known as the current bass guitarist for the band Kansas.
-He joined the band in their 1985 reformation, making his debut appearance on Power.
+Billy Greer (born January 26, 1952) is an American musician who was the bass guitarist for the rock band Kansas from 1985 to 2024.
+He joined the band when they reformed, making his debut appearance on 1986's Power.
 He had previously worked with Kansas keyboardist/vocalist Steve Walsh in the band Streets, and works with his own band Seventh Key when not performing with Kansas.
 He also was a member of the 2009 Kansas side project Native Window along with Kansas members Phil Ehart, Richard Williams, and David Ragsdale.

 In addition to performing, Greer manages his son's band 3 Story Fall and produces their music.